 Although the waterfall is amazing, the trail itself has plenty of beautiful views, scenery, foliage and wildlife that should not be missed.
 Mini-falls, boulder fields, scenic bridges, and bubbling creeks are just a few of the things you will see on your hike to the Rainbow Falls.
 Spruce, mountain ash, asters, monkshood and the bright red blooms of the crimson bee balm, also known as scarlet bergamot, grow in profusion along this trail.
 The relative high humidity in the Smoky Mountains allow for its diverse

-plant growth and vegetation, so be sure to pack a picnic lunch and enjoy one of the most picturesque spots for a meal in the entire park.
+plant growth and also vegetation.
+So be sure to pack a picnic lunch and enjoy a meal in one of the most beautiful places of the entire park.

-Warning: Do not climb on the rocks surrounding Rainbow Falls.
+Do not climb on the rocks surrounding Rainbow Falls.
 The mist and algae make these rocks extremely slick.
-These rocks may be very tempting be aware that several deaths have occurred in recent years and serious injuries continue to happen on a regular basis.
+These rocks may be very tempting.
+So be aware that several deaths have occurred in recent years.
+Not to mention serious injuries continue to happen on a regular basis.
 Please be Safe.

 Although this trail is difficult and will take 3-5 hours to complete, it is one of the most beautiful and enjoyable hiking trails in the Smoky Mountains.
-Do not bring children or pets, but it is highly recommended for anyone capable of hiking a moderately difficult 5+mile trail.
+Do not bring children or pets!
+However, it is highly recommended for anyone capable of hiking a moderately difficult 5+mile trail.
 Hope to see out there.

 Home to the world’s largest onyx wall